 Deep Operator Network: This example uses Modulus to solve anti-derivative problems with data-driven and physics informed DeepONet.

 FourCastNet: This example recreates the example from FourCastNet paper in Modulus.

 Interface Problem by Variational Method: In this example we show how to solve the PDEs in their variational form (weak solutions) using Modulus.
 Such formulation helps to solve the PDEs for which obtaining the solution in classical sense is very complex (e.g. problems with interface, singularities, etc.).

 STL Geometry: Blood Flow in Intracranial Aneurysm: This example demonstrates import of an STL geometry (that can be exported from a CAD program) in Modulus.
 In this tutorial, Modulus uses its native SDF (Signed Distance Function) library to calculate the SDF for the points in the point cloud and determine if they are on, outside or inside the surface.

 Moving Time Window: Taylor Green Vortex Decay: This example introduces Modulus’ sequential solver and solves the canonical Taylor-Green vortex decay problem using the moving time window approach

 Electromagnetics: Frequency Domain Maxwell’s Equation: This example covers the electromagnetic simulations using PINNs, solving the frequency domain Maxwell’s equations.

-Fully Developed Turbulent Channel Flow: This example shows the use of PINNs to solve a canonical turbulent flow in a 2d channel using 2-equation turbulence models and wall functions.
+Fully Developed Turbulent Channel Flow: This example shows the use of PINNs to solve a canonical turbulent flow in a 2D channel using two equation turbulence models and wall functions.